vivekvaradarajan1980/Comp4447/README.md

 Navigate into the directory where you clone this repository on your local machine

-Then install all the dependencies in the python requirements.txt using `pip freeze -r requirements`
+Then install all the dependencies in the python requirements.txt using `pip install -r requirements`

 Then run from your terminal 'flask run' or `python -i App.py` (`flask run` opens the application in port 5000 which is the default but if you use `python -i App.py` it will run it in whatever port you configure it too in the App.py file. !!!)